hitchyjs/hitchyjs.org/source/concepts/the_meta_file.md

 ### dependencies

-This optional list of strings lists all roles of hitchy components this current component depends on.
+This optional list of strings lists all roles of Hitchy components this current component depends on.
 This list is used to ensure all required components are available.
 In addition it affects the order of bootstrapping components.